Ctrl-Alt-1337/CTF/README.md

 - By changing the values in minesVisible from 0 to 1 we can now reveal where the all non-mine squares are.
 ![alt text](https://github.com/Ctrl-Alt-1337/CTF/blob/master/UltimateMinesweeper5.png)

-# FLARE-On Challange 6 (step-by-step approach)
+# FLARE-On Challenge 6 (step-by-step approach)

-Challanges found on http://flare-on.com/, pw: flare
+Challenges found on http://flare-on.com/, pw: flare

 ## Memecat Battlestation